The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 Layer 2: Social Proof & Network Verification (The Web of Trust)

 A person exists within a network.
 Isolated digital entities are anomalous.
 This layer uses the interconnected web of the professional internet to vouch for you.
+According to Edelman's 2025 Trust Barometer, peer endorsement is trusted 2.5x more than self-reported credentials.

 - Actionable Steps: